MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs: Pipeline

 \subsection{Candidate Extraction}

 The 167 UD languages form the initial set of candidate languages we consider for our benchmark.
 After having excluded some treebanks as described in \S\ref{sec:treebanks}, we also set various sentence-level constraints.
-Specifically, we discard samples containing \texttt{reparandum} dependencies or a \texttt{Style}, \texttt{Foreign} or \texttt{Typo} feature, which typically signal sentences that are malformed in some way.
+Specifically, we discard sentences containing \texttt{reparandum} dependencies or a \texttt{Style}, \texttt{Foreign} or \texttt{Typo} feature, which typically signal sentences that are malformed in some way.

 \paragraph{Filters} To extract candidates for a particular linguistic phenomenon, we define filters based on dependency edges, part-of-speech tags and morphological features.
-In this paper, we focus in particular on various forms of subject-verb and subject-participle agreement.
+In this paper, we restrict our attention to various forms of subject-verb and subject-participle agreement.
 The filters for this phenomenon are defined as follows:

-That is, we look for \texttt{nsubj} dependency edges between a \textsc{noun} and \textsc{verb} and collect any auxiliary verb connected to it.
+That is, we look for \texttt{nsubj} dependency edges between a \textsc{noun} and a \textsc{verb} and collect any auxiliary verb connected to it.
+If the \textsc{verb} or one of its auxiliaries has the feature \textsc{VerbForm=Finite}, it is considered as a candidate for subject-verb agreement.
 For finding subject-participle agreement relations, we place an additional constraint on the morphological features of the verb of \textsc{VerbForm=Part}.
 We drop subjects containing conjunctions, since these may have conflicting feature values.
 Furthermore, we drop verbs that have an outgoing \texttt{expl}, \texttt{csubj:outer}, or \texttt{nsubj:outer} dependency, since these indicate clausal subject constructions that may invalidate our minimal pair formation methodology.